N1klbr1k/Capstone-mvp/README.md

 # Capstone-mvp
 Capstone:
-My capstone will be a full fledged e-commerce website, in which users can login, view products, add items to their cart, and purchase products, via integration of the stripe api.
+My capstone will be an e-commerce website, in which users can login, view products, add items to their cart, and purchase products, via integration of the stripe api.

 #MVP